Amritsar

 Festivals and Events to Experience

-Diwali & Lohri: The city lights up with joy, tradition, and cultural performances.
+• Diwali & Lohri: The city brightens up through Diwali and Lohri celebrations with traditional dances and cultural events along with festive joy.

 Best Places to Visit in Amritsar